 Cheques must be made payable to BASINGSTOKE MUSIC FESTIVAL.

-7. ENQUIRIES Please email the Section Secretary, otherwise for a written enquiry and reply, remember to enclose a S.A.E.
+7. ENQUIRIES Please email the Section Secretary, otherwise for a written enquiry and reply, please enclose a S.A.E.

 8. OWN CHOICE PIECES Details of pieces should be clearly stated on entry forms, and one copy of each piece provided for the Adjudicator.
-Entrants should not perform pieces played at this Festival in 2017.
+Entrants should not perform pieces they played at this Festival in 2018.
 A piece cannot be performed in more than one class in the same year.

-9. GRADED PIECES These must be from one of the approved examination boards, e.g. Associated Board, Trinity Guildhall and must be from the appropriate Grade for that class.
+9. GRADED PIECES These must be from one of the approved examination boards, e.g. Associated Board, Trinity college, London and must be from the appropriate Grade for that class.
 Winners of Graded classes cannot enter the same Graded class in the following year.

-10. ACCOMPANIST Each entrant is asked to provide his/her own accompanist.
-A list of pianists who regularly accompany entrants to this Festival is available in the syllabus.
+10. ACCOMPANIST Entrants are asked to provide their own accompanist.
+A list of pianists who regularly accompany entrants for this Festival is available in the syllabus.
 Arrangements for accompanying must be made at the entrant’s own expense.

 An accompaniment-only CD is permitted but competitors must provide their own equipment and an operator.